brettz9/webappfind/README-old.md

 optional default mode or suggested modes (though the browser should not prevent other modes from being used since the whole idea is that the user controls the mode under which they wish to open the file).
-1. Allow a command-line "any" mode to let the web app choose the mode.
 1. Provide meta-data in `filetypes.json` to cause the web app to be passed awareness of the desire by the user to be prompted for the selection of specific *custom* mode, along with an optional default custom mode and